runvnc/mr_typing/README.md

 After installation, you need to enable the command for your agents in the admin interface.
 Since this plugin overrides the default `say` command, make sure to disable any other plugins that might also override it.

+## Note on Static Assets

+The plugin's static assets are served from `/mr_typing/static/` rather than the typical `/static/plugins/mr_typing/` path mentioned in the documentation.

 ## Customization

 The typing indicator appearance can be customized by modifying the CSS in the `typing-indicator.js` file.